Back to top

 What's Happening Now?

 The Damage Assessment and Restoration Plan and Environmental Assessment was finalized on October 20, 2015.
-The final document includes responses to comments made by the public on the draft document as a result of the public comment period that was held in June and July of 2015.
+The final document included responses to comments made by the public on the draft document as a result of the public comment period that was held in June and July of 2015.

 Scientists assess impacts to mussel shells from response-related boat traffic.